Aryaan03/Web-Scraping/README.md

 ## Assignment Description
 This is the 1st project assignment for the CIS6930 Data Engineering course.
-The main aim of this assignment is to practice precise extraction of data from an online source, reformatting it, store it in a SQLite database.
-The expected outcome of this assignment is printing a list with a selected columnar entity along with the number of times the entity has occurred in the source document.
-More specifically, this assignment involves extracting incident data from PDF files provided by the Norman, Oklahoma police department's [website](https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports).
+The main aim of this assignment is to practice precise extraction of data from an online source, reformatting it and storing it in a SQLite database.
+The expected outcome of this assignment is to print a list of incidents with a selected columnar entity from the source document along with the number of times the incident has occurred.
+More specifically, this assignment involves extracting incident data from PDF files provided by the Norman, Oklahoma police department's webiste [link](https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports).
 The incident data like Date/Time, Incident Number, Location, Nature, Incident ORI should be extracted from the pdf file and stored into a SQLite database according to their respective fields.
-Resulting output, the list of all the data in the 'Nature' (Fight, Stroke, Hit and Run, etc) should be sorted by the total number of incidents and printed in alphabetical order along with the number of times it has happened separated by the pipe character. (example: Hit and Run|7). <br>
+Resulting output should be a list of all the incidents in the 'Nature' field (example: Fight, Stroke, Hit and Run, etc) and should be sorted by the total number of incidents (descending) and printed in alphabetical order along with the number of times it has happened separated by the pipe character. (example: Hit and Run|7). <br>

 This assignment underscores the importance of data extraction in the data engineering domain, as it lays the groundwork for understanding how to manipulate and organize raw data for analysis and interpretation.
 By categorizing incidents, students gain insight into how data can be structured and utilized effectively.
 This assignment serves as a foundational step toward mastering the multifaceted skills essential in data engineering, encompassing data collection, validation, storage, security, and processing to ensure data accessibility, reliability, and timeliness for end-users.
 To Conclude, this is a great assignment to kick start our Data Engineering course and has helped us to learn more about extracting, loading and formatting of data.<br>